objectiv/objectiv.io/docs/docs/open-model-hub.md

 ## Available filters
 Filters can be applied to each of the models.
 Initially, there is a first filter to quickly zoom into new users or sessions.
 * `is_first_session`: The first-ever session of a user.

-## Models in development
-* `user clustering`: Grouping uses based on similar behavior in using product features.
-* `product feature scoring`: Assign scores to product features that define how they help users reach a goal.
-* `marketing conversion funnel`: Comparing user conversion funnels between marketing campaigns.

 ## Model parameters
 Each of the available models can run on a desired set of common parameters that define: